yothgewalt/hexagonal-architecture/README.md

-# Hexagonal Architecture with Go
+# Hexagonal Architecture (Ports and Adapters) with Go